w3f/polkadot-wiki/docs/getting-started.md

 For brand-new learners of Polkadot:

-- [Watching the Technical Explainer Videos][teched videos]: These are great introductory videos that explain and demonstrate how to use Polkadot and it's [User Interface][ui].
+- [Watching the Technical Explainer Videos][teched videos]: These are great introductory videos that explain and demonstrate how to use Polkadot and its [User Interface][ui].
 - [Creating a Polkadot Account][account generation]
 - [Sending a Transaction][transaction]
 - [Staking as Nominator][nominator]